-- (i) Promotion Promotion rank for Headmasters/ Headmistresses II.

-- (ii) Re-grading A Principal Assistant Master/

-Mistress# serving in the nominating primary/

-primary special school with a recognised local

-first degree or equivalent is eligible for

-consideration for re-grading as Headmaster/

-Headmistress I. In addition, for special

-schools, candidates should have successfully

-completed a course of training in special

-education recognised by the Permanent

-Secretary. (updated on 1 September 2021)

-- Candidates should have fulfilled all requirements for normal promotion to this rank.
-In addition, for special schools, candidates should have successfully completed a course of training in special education recognised by the Permanent Secretary. decision of direct appointment of teachers to promotion rank must be supported by the majority of members of the Incorporated Management Committee and justifiable. (updated on 1 September 2021) - (ii) Starting from the 2000/01 school year, new school Principals should be limited to candidates holding a recognised local first degree plus teacher training in primary education (and special education in case of special schools), or equivalent qualifications.
+- (i) Promotion Promotion rank for Headmasters/ Headmistresses II. - (ii) Re-grading A Principal Assistant Master/ Mistress# serving in the nominating primary/ primary special school with a recognised local first degree or equivalent is eligible for consideration for re-grading as Headmaster/ Headmistress I. In addition, for special schools, candidates should have successfully completed a course of training in special education recognised by the Permanent Secretary. (updated on 1 September 2021) - (b) Direct Appointment - Candidates should have fulfilled all (i) requirements for normal promotion to this In addition, for special schools, rank. candidates should have successfully completed a course of training in special education recognised by the Permanent Secretary.
+The decision of direct appointment of teachers to promotion rank must be supported by the majority of members of the Incorporated Management Committee and is fully justifiable. (updated on 1 September 2021) - (ii) Starting from the 2000/01 school year, new school Principals should be limited to candidates holding a recognised local first degree plus teacher training in primary education (and special education in case of special schools), or equivalent qualifications.

-Principal of a primary school with 24 or more classes.

-Principal of a primary special school with 24 or more equivalent ordinary primary classes.
+Type of Work: Primary Schools Principal of a primary school with 24 or more classes.
+Special Schools Principal of a primary special school with 24 or more equivalent ordinary primary classes.
+Promotion Prospects: N.A. (a) The coloury coole and incremental data of of Principal Assistant Master/Mistress will be determined as follows: